Brondchux/hw2-my-portfolio/Readme.md

 Special thanks to [Google](https://www.google.com) for helping me find the accurate answers to my questions in a very timely manner.

 Thanks to [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for quick and easy markdown documentation.

+Thanks to [SETCorrect LLC](https://www.setcorrect.com/portfolio/work11/) for guides on how to anchor-link on markdown files.

 ## Licence
 Coming soon!